The-Microservice-Dungeon/docs/docs/trading/tradeables.md

 |4| 4000
 |5 | 15000

-### Upgrade restrictions
+### Upgrade Restriktion

 There are two restrictions, when it comes to buying `upgrades`:

 * You can only buy **one** `upgrade` per robot in one round.
 The reason for this is that an upgrade is seen as a single action.
 Just imagine it as giving your car to the shop for a tuning.

-* You can only buy an upgrade to the netxt lever of the varible, you want to improve.
-For example you only can upgrade your  **HEALTH_1 to HEALTH_2**.
+* You can only buy an upgrade to the next level of the variable, you want to improve.
+For example, you only can upgrade your **HEALTH_1 to HEALTH_2**.